actionml/harness/commands.md

  - **`harness user-add [client | admin] [<some-engine-id>]`** returns the user-id and secret that gives `roleSet` access to the engine-id specified.
 Not that the engine-id is not needed for creating an admin user which, as a superuser, has access to all resources.
  - **`harness user-delete <some-user-id>`** removes the user and any permissions they have, in effect revoking their credentials.
 A warning will be generated when deleting an admin user.
- - **`harness grant <some-user-id> <some-engine-id>`** grants client or access to an engine-id for a user-id. **Note**: This is only needed if more than one engine-id is used by a "client" since creating a "client" requires an initializing engine-id.
-Also this is never needed for an admin user since they are created with superuser access to all resources.
+ - **`harness grant <some-user-id> <some-engine-id>`** grants client access for a user to an engine-id. **Note**: This is only needed if more than one engine-id is used by a "client" since `user-add` creates a "client" for an engine-id.
+Also this is never needed for an admin user since they are created by `harness user-add admin` with superuser access to all resources.
  - **`harness revoke <some-user-id> [<some-engine-id> | *]`** revokes all permissions for a user-id to the engine-id(s) specified.
 The wild-card revokes access to all engine-ids.
 And error is reported if this is used to revoke admin permissions since all admins are superusers.
  - **`harness status users [<some-user-id>]`** list all users and their permissions or only permissions for requested user.